cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 Once we have the lightpath we can think that the logical connection has been established, and finally, the clients can send their own signals into the client layer.
 But actually, they will be using the lightpath to communicate.

 we want to keep the communication as much as possible in the so-called optical domain, meaning that the nature of the signals that we send is optical light rays (no electronic). the main difficulty when we deal with optical signals is that they are analog signals, we don't have the same representation as a binary string information for the signal that we are sending.
 So it means that if we have to do switching function.
-We need to introduce the OADM, a device which basically has 4 ports.
+We need to introduce the **OADM**, a device which basically has 4 ports.
 There is an input and output fiber plus 2 local port that connect OADM into the ring topology (backbone) and then there are two other ports: one for dropping traffic and inject port.
 A main problem is that this device cost so much.

->Classi OADM is static, not dynamic!
+>OADM is static, not dynamic!

 ## OLT = is in the optical network
 One of the 2 endpoints of a point to point optical link takes as input electrical signal and convert it into the optical signal.

 ![[Pasted image 20241209170318.png]]

 The main components of OLT are:
-- Transponder: converter from optical to electrical and viceversa and for this reason is generally called O/E/O.
+- **Transponder**: converter from optical to electrical and viceversa and for this reason is generally called O/E/O.
-- Multiplexer/Demultiplexer:
+- **Multiplexer/Demultiplexer**:
-- Optical amplifier
+- **Optical amplifier**

 ![[WhatsApp Image 2024-12-09 at 17.04.48.jpeg]]